oneAPI and GPU support in Extension for Scikit-learn*

 The device used for computations can be easily controlled through the target offloading functionality (e.g. through sklearnex.config_context(target_offload="gpu")

-- see rest of this page for more details), but for finer-grained controlled (e.g. operating on arrays that are already in a given device’s memory), it can also interact with objects from package dpctl, which offers a Python interface over SYCL concepts such as devices, queues, and USM (unified shared memory) arrays.
+, which moves data to GPU if it’s not already there - see rest of this page for more details), but for finer-grained controlled (e.g. operating on arrays that are already in a given device’s memory), it can also interact with objects from package dpctl, which offers a Python interface over SYCL concepts such as devices, queues, and USM (unified shared memory) arrays.

 Important